-Nicholas Mattei is a Research Staff Member in the Cognitive Computing Group the IBM TJ Watson Research Laboratory.
-His research is in artificial intelligence (AI) and its applications; largely motivated by problems that require a blend of techniques to develop systems and algorithms that support decision making for autonomous agents and/or humans.
+Nicholas Mattei is a Research Staff Member in the IBM Research AI – Reasoning Lab the IBM TJ Watson Research Laboratory.
+His research focuses on the theory and practice of artificial intelligence; largely motivated by problems that require a blend of techniques to develop systems and algorithms that support decision making for autonomous agents and/or humans.
 Most of his projects and leverage theory, data, and experiment to create novel algorithms, mechanisms, and systems that enable and support individual and group decision making.

 Along with Prof. Toby Walsh, he is the founder and maintainer of PrefLib: A Library for Preferences; the associated PrefLib:Tools available on Github; and has been the founder/co-chair for the Exploring Beyond the Worst Case in Computational Social Choice (2014, 2015, 2016 2017) held at AAMAS.